coderkoala/documentation-boilerplate/document.md

 This is the leading introduction for the documentation.
 It should not be longer than three to four sentances.
 This boilerplate is an easy way to create technical documentation using markdown.
 It utilizes the styles from Bootcamp.

-This is the continuation of the documentation if there needs to be a more detailed explanation of the purpose of this document as well
+This is the continuation of the documentation if there needs to be a more detailed explanation of the introduction.
+The `index` file that is packaged with this boilerplate must be served from a webserver since it uses `$.load` to import the `document.md` markdown file.

-## Table Example
+## Tables

 This is an example of a table.
 The first table will be visible on all devices because it has the class `all-devices`.
-The second table will be converted into an unordered list based on key-value parings using the information within the table. `<thead>` and `<tbody>` elements are required.
+The second table will be converted into an unordered list based on key-value parings using the information within the table. `<thead>` and `<tbody>` elements are therefore required.

 <table class="all-devices">
     <thead>